Yanulio/FileMerger/README.md

 * Directory path
   * Has to be an absolute path to an existing directory.
   * Example: **D:/Steam/steamapps/common/dota 2 beta**
+* Files in directory
+  * The application only works with .txt files

 * Requirements in the files